 Betterment vs. Fidelity Go: Who Should Use It?

 With Betterment’s diverse portfolio options, it has investment solutions suitable for every level of investor.
 Betterment Digital Investing is a better choice for armature investors who may want more guidance by accessing financial advice through financial planning packages.
 As for Betterment Premium Investing, high-net-worth investors may benefit from more in-depth financial advice from certified financial advisors and other benefits.

 On the other hand, Fidelity Go is a better choice for passive investors who are already Fidelity customers since the site allows existing customers to link their accounts to Fidelity Go.
 By using the digital robo-advisor function, you can save on fees that active management accounts would otherwise charge.

 No matter which platform you prefer, both give you access to robo-advisor services with robust features to meet your trading needs.
 More active investors and beginner investors will probably like the range of options offered by Betterment, while more passive and buy-and-hold investors as well as Fidelity customers may prefer the somewhat easier-to-understand design of Fidelity Go.

 Tips for Investing

 - Regardless of which platform you choose, all investing should start with a carefully considered financial plan and corresponding investment strategy.
-If you need help in either or both areas, talk to a financial advisor.
-Finding one doesn’t have to be hard.
-SmartAsset’s matching tool can help you find financial professionals in your area to walk you through the details of your finances and put together the long-term plan right for your money.
-If you’re ready, get started now.
+If you need help in either or both areas, consider talking to a financial advisor.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.